alequinterok/alequinterok/README.md

 </p>

-👨‍💻 **Pentester** | Cybersecurity Enthusiast
+👨‍💻 **Pentester** | Cybersecurity | OffSec
 🔒 Specializing in cybersecurity assessments, Linux, and Python scripting

 ---

 ## 👀 About Me

-I am a pentester with a strong passion for cybersecurity—always eager to learn about hardware hacking and new offensive security techniques.
-I enjoy digging deep into systems, uncovering vulnerabilities, and sharing knowledge with the community.
+I am a pentester with a strong passion for cybersecurity.
+I specialize in discovering and exploiting vulnerabilities to enhance organizational security and I'm always looking for ways to grow and gain hands-on experience in cybersecurity.

 ---